adekolaolat/bods-liverpool-azure-data-engineering/README.md

 ## Overview

-This project builds a scalable Azure data pipeline solution to collect, store, process public bus data in Liverpool from **Bus Open Data Service (BODS)**.
+This project builds a scalable Azure data pipeline solution to collect, store and process public bus data in Liverpool via **Bus Open Data Service (BODS)**.

 ## About BODS